sloppycoder/nfsx-cukes/README.md

 * [Capybara](https://github.com/jnicklas/capybara) Autoamted UI testing tool for Ruby
 * [Selenium 2](http://www.seleniumhq.org) the standard toolkit for automated browser testing

+The simple tests case intended to test [NFS X iBank application](https://github.com/sloppycoder/nfsx/tree/master/ibank).
+It is incorporated into the continous integration workflow and launch for every commit pushed into specific branches.

 To run the example:

 ```